LogikIO/carter/README.md

 $ php artisan vendor:publish
 ```

+In Shopify App settings, add Application URL `https://your-site.com/dashboard` and Redirection URL `http://your-site.com/register`

 Visit `http://your-site.com/install?shop=your-test-store.myshopify.com` to install app in Shopify store.

-Can also create a view `shopify/auth/register.blade.php` with a form containing a text field with name `shop` to submit a post request to `route('shopify.install')`. `http://your-site.com/register` to view the form.
+Can also create a view `shopify/auth/register.blade.php` with a form containing a text field with name `shop` to submit a post request to `route('shopify.install')`. `http://your-site.com/signup` to view the form.

 Add your own views by extending `carter::shopify.embedded` and `carter::shopify.escape_iframe`